Infisical/secrets-action/README.md

 ### `extra-headers`

 **Optional**.
 You can optionally provide extra headers that will be included in every request made to Infisical.
-This is useful if you if Infisical is behind a header-based firewall.
+This is useful if your Infisical instance is behind a header-based firewall.

 Example: